LEAD: Liberal Feature-based Distillation for Dense Retrieval: Experiments

 To show the effectiveness of each component, we conduct an ablation study on LEAD.
 Since the layer selection has been discussed in \cref{sec:layer_selection}, we focus on the joint training and the layer re-weighting, whose results are shown in \cref{tab:ablation}.

-First, to completely forbid the joint training, we directly remove the teacher's hard loss item $\Ls_{\textrm{tch}}$ and $\KL(\vs_{M}/\tau, \vt_{N}/\tau)$ in $\Ls_{\textrm{rep}}$ from the total loss, freezing the teacher model during training.
-It is clear that after removing the joint training from LEAD, the student's performances on nearly all the metrics decreased.
+First, to completely forbid the joint training, we directly remove the teacher's hard loss item $\Ls_{\textrm{tch}}$ and $\KL(\vs_{M}/\tau_d, \vt_{N}/\tau_d)$ in $\Ls_{\textrm{rep}}$ from the total loss, freezing the teacher model during training.
+It is clear that after removing the joint training from LEAD, the student's performances on all the metrics decreased.
 The reason may be that the information of the teacher model and the student model can complement each other.

-Second, we replace the weight $w_i$ with a constant $1/K$ in \cref{equ:layer_sum} to show the effects of the layer re-weighting.
-As we can see, removing the layer re-weighting causes a larger performance drop in \textsc{MS-Pas} compared with the joint training, but still outperforms response-based methods.
-We think the reason may be that by assigning higher weights to more informative layers, the noises from uninformative layers can be largely reduced.
+Second, we replace the weight $w_i$ with a constant $1/K$ in \cref{equ:layer_sum} to show the effects of layer re-weighting.
+As we can see, removing the layer re-weighting causes a larger performance drop on \textsc{MS-Pas} compared with the joint training, but still outperforms RD on nearly all the metrics.
+The reason may be that by assigning higher weights to more informative layers, the noises from uninformative layers can be largely reduced.